Karakol Ski Resort And Beyond : Discovering Kyrgyzstan’s Best Skiing

 Locals and visitors frequent this friendly and cozy bar.
 Good drink prices, foosball, darts, and a welcoming atmosphere make this a great place to meet after a day on the slopes.

-In a small hidden alley behind the Konak cafe, there is a row of tiny and basic eateries serving homemade Kyrgyz food.
+In a small, hidden alley downtown, Ashlyan-Fu Alley is a row of tiny and basic eateries serving homemade Kyrgyz food.
 Pull up a plastic chair and point at various things on the Russian menus, it is all delicious and authentic.
 Popular traditional dishes include noodle soups like laghman and ashlan-ful as well as dumplings like manti and oromo.

 Duet Coffee Shop